 Our Compensation Committee charter has also been updated to designate oversight of Human Capital Planning as a primary responsibility of its members, while oversight of Environmental, Social, and Governance ("ESG") initiatives will be the responsibility of the Nominating and Corporate Governance Committee.
-Other Compensation-related updates include a biennial pay equity review and report to be provided to the Compensation Committee, an increase in the stock ownership requirement of the CEO and CFO from 5 and 4 times to 6 and 5 times, respectively, a twelve-month vesting requirement for Board member equity compensation, and the elimination of vested stock options from the ownership requirement of all Named Executive Officers.
+Other Compensation-related updates include a biennial pay equity review and report to be provided to the Compensation Committee, an increase in the stock ownership requirement of the CEO and CFO from 5 and 4 times to 6 and 5 times, respectively, and a twelve-month vesting requirement for Board member equity compensation.